mixxxdj/manual/source/chapters/user_interface.rst

  expletives on the fly, or simply as part of your mix.

  .. note:: Not all of these controls may be present in all skins anymore (like the Deere skin).
-However, they can be mapped to keyboards and MIDI controllers.
-See this `guide here. <https://github.com/mixxxdj/mixxx/wiki/mixxxcontrols>`_
+However, they can still be mapped to keyboards and MIDI controllers.

 .. _interface-vc-mode: